agrinevich/viburnum/README.md

 ## Setup

-Each website on server needs its own system user.
+- connect to server via ssh as root

-- add system user (like 'myblog' if you have site 'myblog.com')
+- add system user for website (like 'myblog' if you have site 'myblog.com')
+- reconnect as system user (like 'myblog')
 - create and store tmux session (optional, you can skip this step)
-- connect to server via ssh
-- switch to root (su -)
+- switch to 'root' (su -)
 - mkdir /var/www/myblog.com
 - chown -R $USER:$USER /var/www/myblog.com
 - chmod -R 755 /var/www/myblog.com (if you need)
 - create myblog.com.conf in /etc/nginx/conf.d/ (there's example in github repo)
 - restart nginx
-- switch back to your system user ('myblog')
+- switch back to website system user ('myblog')
 - create /var/www/myblog.com/index.html
-- redirect domain A-records to ip of your server
-- create dir /home/user/spot
+- create dir ~/spot
 - git clone repo to 'spot' dir (if you're setting up server for your real world client you should create ssh key and deploy via Github Action)
 - cd spot
 - run 'prove -l' to check all dependencies met and code compiles